Via 57 West: History

-Design
+Architecture

-VIA 57 West is Ingels's first New York project.
-From Manhattan, the 709-unit building resembles a distorted pyramid with a steeply sloped façade, rising 467 ft toward the northeast.
-Across the river in Weehawken, New Jersey, the building's sloped façade gives the appearance of an extra large sailing vessel making its way across the Hudson River.
+Via 57 West is Ingels's first New York project.
+From Manhattan, the 709-unit building resembles a distorted pyramid with a steeply sloped facade, rising 467 ft toward the northeast.
+Across the river in Weehawken, New Jersey, the building's sloped facade gives the appearance of an extra large sailing vessel making its way across the Hudson River.

 With its angular balconies around an integrated green plaza, the block connects with the waterfront and Hudson River Park, taking full account of the surroundings while providing views with little traffic noise.
 The building has a floor area of 861000 ft2 including residential and retail programming.
-The northern façade of the building features a number of balconies skewed at a 45-degree angle, a pattern employed in Ingels's previous works, such as the VM Houses in the Ørestad section of Copenhagen.
+The northern facade of the building features a number of balconies skewed at a 45-degree angle, a pattern employed in Ingels's previous works, such as the VM Houses in the Ørestad section of Copenhagen.
+Because of the combination of interior plaza and high-rise sections, Via 57 West was labeled by Bjarke Ingels Group as a "courtscraper".

 Reception

 The triangular structure has been described as a hybrid between a European perimeter block and a traditional Manhattan high-rise.
 One reviewer described it as a torqued pyramid or "a quarter of a watermelon that’s had a large chunk surgically extracted from its center."
 It was given the Emporis Best Skyscraper design award in 2016.
+It also won the 2016 CTBUH Tall Building Awards for Best Tall Building Americas, along with the 2016 International Highrise Award.
+In 2017, it won the American Institute of Architects' (AIA) Housing Award in the Multifamily Housing category.